Six Nations: Eddie Jones promises more focus from England against Wales

 "We are all disappointed and that helps to sharpen the focus a bit more," said Jones.

-"I'm sure this week against Wales you will see a much sharper England side," Jones told the Rugby Union Weekly podcast.
+"I'm sure this week against Wales you will see a much sharper England side," Jones told BBC Radio 5 live's Rugby Union Weekly podcast.

 The 57-year-old is also seeking to nullify Wales' home advantage at the Principality Stadium.
 England have won just two of their past seven visits to the Welsh capital, and Rob Howley's men top the table after beating Italy 33-7 on Sunday.